 Exoskeletons are emerging as an exciting next step in maximizing the recovery of persons with spinal cord injuries and other neurologic conditions that limit mobility.

 Exoskeletons are battery-powered, robotic suits that are strapped over the user’s clothing, enabling individuals to stand and walk.

 DMC Rehabilitation Institute of Michigan (RIM) is an industry leader in testing and evaluating exoskeleton technology.
-Learn more about three of the most exciting exoskeletons available on the market today:
+Learn more about Ekso and ReWalk, which are both available at RIM.

 Ekso is a gait training exoskeleton intended for medically supervised use by individuals with various levels of paralysis and other neurological conditions impairing walking ability.
 Ekso also has a variable assist model that allows our therapists to customize the amount of assistance the device provides.
 The variable assist option is helpful for patients who are walking but need to work on the quality of their gait.
 Rehabilitation Institute of Michigan is the only Ekso Center in Michigan.

 ReWalk is a wearable robotic exoskeleton that provides powered hip and knee motion to enable individuals with spinal cord injury (SCI) to stand upright, walk, and turn.
 ReWalk was the first exoskeleton to receive FDA clearance for personal use at home and in the community.
 RIM is designated as a ReWalk training centers and offers monthly ReWalk clinics.